nafeu/gryt-skill-tracker/README.md

 ## Download

-A binary build for OSX WILL BE available in [releases](https://github.com/nafeu/gryt-skill-tracker/releases) ...
+The app is available for download in [releases](https://github.com/nafeu/gryt-skill-tracker/releases) (OSX only).

 ## Development